Clive Charles

 Clive Michael Charles (3 October 1951 – 26 August 2003) was an English football player, coach and television announcer.
 He was one of five National Collegiate Athletic Association (NCAA) coaches to win more than 400 games.

-Born in Dagenham, Essex to Grenadan immigrants, Charles began his career with West Ham United, where his brother John Charles played.
+Charles was born in Bow and raised in Canning Town.
+Charles's father was a seaman from Grenada and his mother a white woman from Silvertown.
+Charles began his career with West Ham United, where his brother John Charles played.
 In 1978, he began playing professionally in the United States with the NASL Portland Timbers.
-He spent the last years of his career playing in the Major Indoor Soccer League, first with the Pittsburgh Spirits, then with the Los Angeles Lazers.
+He spent the last years of his playing career in the Major Indoor Soccer League, first with the Pittsburgh Spirits, then with the Los Angeles Lazers.

 Charles spent his later life in the United States, coaching at the high school, collegiate and international levels in the Portland, Oregon area, primarily at Reynolds High School and the University of Portland.
 In 2002, he coached the University of Portland's women's soccer team to the national championship.
-He also coached the US Men's National Team to the semifinals of the 2000 Summer Olympics.
+He also coached the US Men's National Team to the semifinals of the 2000 Summer Olympics, the farthest the US men had gone since 1904.
 In 2001, he was diagnosed with prostate cancer, of which he died in 2003.

 Early life

-Clive Michael Charles was born on 3 October 1951 in Dagenham, the youngest of nine children.
-His father was a merchant seaman originally from Grenada.
+Clive Michael Charles was born on 3 October 1951 in Bow, East London, England.
+Raised in nearby Canning Town, he was the youngest of nine children.
+His father was a merchant seaman originally from Grenada and his mother a white woman from Silvertown.
 He grew up in a working-class neighbourhood playing street football.